wescc-dev/gogo/gopher-root/README.md

 - **HOSTNAME** is the host name clients use to connect to your server (e.g. *gopher://HOSTNAME.com*).
 It is used to create the selectors.

 - **HOST_BIND_IP** is the IP address that the server listens for client requests.
   It may or may not correspond to HOSTNAME.
-For example, if running in a Docker container, the HOSTNAME may resolve to the host's IP address while GoGopher is listening on a Docker network address.
+For example, if running in a Docker container, the HOSTNAME may resolve to the host's IP address while GoGo is listening on a Docker network address.
 (Inside a container, 0.0.0.0 is the simplest).

 - **PORT** is the port the server listens on.

 - **TLS_CERT_FILE** and **TLS_KEY_FILE** are optional paths to the server certificate and private key.
 Set both to enable TLS; leave both empty to use plain TCP.

 - **GOPHER_ROOT** is the root directory of the documents you want to provide through Gopher. **Anything in this directory hierarchy is intended to be accessed by the public in clear text.**
-  The one exception is that GoGopher will **not** serve any files or directories beginning with a period (.)
+  The one exception is that GoGo will **not** serve any files or directories beginning with a period (.)
   So, for example, *gopher-root/public/.private.text* will **not** be served.

-- **FIREWALL_CONFIG_FILE** is the file containing the firewall rules, which control what IP addresses are allowed to connect to your GoGopher server.
+- **FIREWALL_CONFIG_FILE** is the file containing the firewall rules, which control what IP addresses are allowed to connect to your GoGo server.
 (See below.)

 - **FILE_ACCESS_CONFIG_FILE** is the file containing the rules for allowing or denying access to files in the GOPHER_ROOT directory.
 -